ElishevaAizen/SQL_Task/README.md

-DESCRIPTION
 This repository includes an SQL query to get the second highest amount for document types